department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/research/VA-health-chat/research-plan.md

 *All cohorts (Veterans; Veteran's spouses and dependents; Caregivers)*
 1. You want to make a healthcare appointment at a VA medical center using online chat.
 *For all tasks, imagine you live near the North Florida/South Georgia VA health care facilities*
-1. You want to call someone to make a healthcare appointment at a VA medical center.
+1. It's after business hours and you want to call to make a medical appointment.
 *For all tasks, imagine you live near the North Florida/South Georgia VA health care facilities*
-1. You'd like to call someone to refill a prescription.
+1. You'd like to refill a prescription over the phone.
 *For all tasks, imagine you live near the North Florida/South Georgia VA health care facilities*
 1. You'd like to use online chat to refill a prescription.
 *For all tasks, imagine you live near the North Florida/South Georgia VA health care facilities*
-1. You'd like to ask a nurse a question about a health concern.
-*For all tasks, imagine you live near the North Florida/South Georgia VA health care facilities*
-1. You'd like to ask someone on your health care team about a health concern.
+1. It's after business hours and you'd like to talk to a health care provider about a health concern.
 *For all tasks, imagine you live near the North Florida/South Georgia VA health care facilities*
 1. You want to schedule a phone or video call with a doctor.
 *For all tasks, imagine you live near the North Florida/South Georgia VA health care facilities*